dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/logging.md

 ## Filtering what is logged

-The easiest way to filter what is logged is to configure it when registering the ILoggerProvider.
+The easiest way to filter what is logged is to configure the ILoggingBuilder.
 For example:

 [!code-csharp[Main](../../../samples/core/Miscellaneous/Logging/Logging/BloggingContextWithFiltering.cs#DefineLoggerFactory)]